-Hanna hammering South Texas, hit hard by coronavirus, with flooding rains
+Hanna hammers South Texas, hit hard by coronavirus, with flooding rains

 Hanna has unloaded more than 15 inches of rain in parts of South Texas, resulting in serious flash flooding, and totals may exceed 18 inches in some areas before rain ends late Sunday or Monday.

-The direct strike by Hanna comes at a time when the Lone Star State is grappling with a resurgence in coronavirus cases, with the spiking numbers particularly bad in South Texas.

-The overlapping pandemic and landfalling hurricane complicated decisions surrounding the implementation and operation of storm shelters and the response of government agencies.
+The direct strike by Hanna comes at a time when the Lone Star State is grappling with a spike in coronavirus cases.
+Counties in coastal South Texas have seen some of the sharpest increases in coronavirus cases in the state.
+The overlapping pandemic and hurricane complicated decisions on the implementation and operation of storm shelters and the response of government agencies.

+In Cameron County, which includes the city of Brownsville, cumulative coronavirus cases climbed from 3,854 on July 12 to 7,846 on July 25, according to the Texas Department of State Health Services, climbing by about 300 per day during that two-week period.
+Hidalgo County, which includes McAllen, has the third-highest total of covid-19 fatalities in Texas, with 456 as of Saturday.

-More than a quarter-million people in the state were without power Sunday morning, mostly in the south, according to PowerOutage.us.
+Nearly 175,000 customers in the state were without power Sunday evening, mostly in the south, according to PowerOutage.us.

-“Hurricane Hanna dealt a heavy blow to our system,” tweeted the Magic Valley Electric Cooperative, which serves extreme South Texas.
+“Hurricane Hanna dealt a heavy blow to our system,” tweeted the Magic Valley Electric Cooperative, which serves far South Texas.
 “We are ready to rebuild but cannot do so until it is safe for many areas in the Valley.
 Members should be prepared for prolonged outages.”

 The storm underwent a bout of rapid intensification into Saturday, strengthening into a high-end Category 1 hurricane as it drew near the Texas Coast.
 Hanna made landfall at 5 p.m.
 Saturday on South Padre Island with sustained winds of 90 mph near its eye.

-[Hurricane Douglas to swipe Hawaii, producing flooding rain, damaging winds and huge waves]

-At 2:06 p.m.
-Saturday, an offshore weather station at Rincon Del San Jose, Tex., reported a wind gust to 103 mph, while another east of Port Mansfield measured an 87 mph gust.
+On Saturday afternoon, an offshore weather station at Rincon Del San Jose, Tex., reported a wind gust to 103 mph, while another east of Port Mansfield measured an 87 mph gust.
 The strong winds helped propel a storm surge toward the coast, with water levels reaching about three feet above normal in Matagorda Bay and 3.8 feet higher than usual in Port Lavaca.

-Rainfall amounts have been extreme, with radar estimating in excess of 15 inches in a few areas between Brownsville and Port Mansfield (amounts exceeding 20 inches are not out of the question as radar can underestimate rainfall totals).
-Flash flood warnings were numerous early Sunday as torrential rain bands pivoted through the region.
+Rainfall amounts have been extreme, with radar estimating in excess of 15 inches in a few areas between Brownsville and Port Mansfield (Amounts exceeding 20 inches aren’t out of the question.)
+Numerous flash flood warnings were in effect through Sunday evening as torrential rain bands pivoted through the region.

 The city of Mission, about 60 miles northwest of Brownsville in Hidalgo County, reported “widespread flash flooding” and was under a flash flood emergency early Sunday, the most severe flood alert.
 Numerous water rescues were reported.

-“This is an extremely dangerous and life-threatening situation,” the National Weather Service wrote.
-“Do not attempt to travel unless you are fleeing an area subject to flooding or under an evacuation order.”
+A flash flood emergency was also declared for McAllen, a city of about 145,000, with the NWS in Brownsville instructing residents of these areas to stay home and off roadways.

 A local state of disaster was declared in Hidalgo County ahead of the storm, in anticipation of “catastrophic flooding.”
 The National Weather Service placed the region in a “high risk” zone for excessive rainfall.

-Conditions will gradually improve over South Texas late Sunday into Monday, but meteorologists will once again be busy tracking a new tropical threat gelling over the tropical east Atlantic.
+Conditions will improve gradually over South Texas late Sunday into Monday, but meteorologists will again be busy tracking a new threat gelling over the tropical east Atlantic.
 That tropical wave, located about 1,000 miles west-southwest of Cabo Verde, will probably become Tropical Storm Isaias as it churns west toward the Lesser Antilles.

 Tracking Hanna

-Moreover, a coastal flood warning was in effect where persistent onshore flow could exacerbate ongoing flooding at the time of high tide.
-“Significant” coastal flooding was forecast along the beaches of Kleberg, Nueces and San Patricio counties.

-“Numerous roads will likely be closed,” wrote the National Weather Service.
-“Beach roads will be impassable.
-Low lying property including homes, businesses, and some critical infrastructure will be inundated.”
+At 4 p.m.
+Central time Sunday, the center of Hanna was 35 miles west-southwest of Monterrey, Mexico, heading west-southwest at 9 mph.
+It was officially downgraded from a tropical storm to a depression.

-Hanna will rapidly weaken as it becomes farther removed from the lukewarm waters of the gulf, stripped of its life-giving oceanic elixir.
-The storm will devolve into a remnant tropical depression Sunday afternoon or night, disintegrating entirely by Monday or Tuesday.
+Hanna will continue to weaken rapidly as it becomes farther removed from the lukewarm waters of the gulf, stripped of its life-giving oceanic elixir, disintegrating entirely by Monday or Tuesday.

-Until then, however, gusty winds and very heavy rainfall are still anticipated, with rainfall rates of 2 to 4 inches per hour possible in some of the heaviest downpours in South Texas.
+Until then, however, very heavy rainfall still are anticipated, with rainfall rates of 2 to 4 inches per hour possible in some of the heaviest downpours in South Texas.

-On Sunday morning, Doppler radar was tracking an extremely heavy band of rainfall from northern Mexico into Hidalgo and Willacy counties in Texas, about midway between McAllen and Brownsville along Highway 83.
-Radar estimated rainfall rates of 0.8 to 1.2 inches per hour in Texas, but up to 4 inches per hour across the border in the core of the band.

-Closer to the coast, the National Weather Service in Brownsville issued a flash flood warning for portions of Cameron, Kenedy and Willacy counties in Southeast Texas, stating that “between 8 and 10 inches of rain have fallen since [Saturday].
-Flash flooding is ongoing or expected to begin shortly.”

-Winds will gradually diminish throughout the day in South Texas, but heavy rain will still continue.
+On Sunday evening, the heaviest rain straddled the Texas-Mexico border from McAllen to the west and northwest where flash flood warnings remained in effect.

-A couple of tornadoes may accompany any heavier elements of rainfall.
+A couple tornadoes may accompany any heavier elements of rainfall.
 Radar depicted numerous mesocyclones — or areas of rotation within downpours — that could produce tornadoes.
 A tornado watch is in effect for South Texas through 10 p.m.
 Central time.
+The Weather Service office in Brownsivlle confirmed an EF-0 tornado touched down in city early Sunday morning.

 In Brownsville, winds will slacken during the evening hours Sunday, abating into the overnight and becoming calm with only scattered thunderstorms to start the workweek.